NFL survivor picks, knockout pool predictions, Week 8 teams to avoid from proven model

 SportsLine's advanced computer model just locked in its top Week 8 NFL survivor picks

 A number of survivor pool players have seen their hopes disappear, but for those few still alive, Week 8 of the NFL schedule leaves them with several solid options.
 Week 7 didn't feature as much carnage as previous weeks, as most of the favorites earned wins, including the Kansas City Chiefs with a 31-0 win over Las Vegas, and the New England Patriots with a 31-13 win over Tennessee.
 A slight hinderance to players is the fact that six teams will be on their bye in Week 8.
-Among the possible targets for NFL survivor players this week include Dolphins at Falcons (-7.5), Bears at Ravens (-3.5), Bills at Panthers (+7), Jets at Bengals (-6) and Browns at Patriots (-7).
+Among the possible targets for NFL survivor players this week include Dolphins at Falcons (-7.5), Bears at Ravens (-2.5), with Tyler Huntley under center for Baltimore, Bills at Panthers (+7), with Andy Dalton at quarterback for Carolina, and Browns at Patriots (-7).

 Meanwhile, the Indianapolis Colts look to cruise to the AFC South title.
 Indianapolis (6-1) has a two-game lead over second-place Jacksonville within the division.
 Indianapolis will look for the season sweep of Tennessee.
 The Colts rolled to a 41-20 win over the Titans in Week 3.
 Indianapolis enters as a 14.5-point favorite, the largest line of the week, so the Colts are among the many appealing options for those who can still use them.
 Before finalizing any Week 8 NFL survivor picks, see which team the red-hot SportsLine Projection Model just went all-in on.